andrew/ultimate-awesome/README.md

 - [awesome-django-admin](https://github.com/originalankur/awesome-django-admin) - Curated List of Awesome Django Admin Panel Articles, Libraries/Packages, Books, Themes, Videos, Resources.
 - [Awesome-CLIP](https://github.com/yzhuoning/Awesome-CLIP) - Awesome list for research on CLIP (Contrastive Language-Image Pre-Training).
 - [awesome-billing](https://github.com/kdeldycke/awesome-billing) - 💰 Billing & Payments knowledge for cloud platforms.
-- [awesome-bazel](https://github.com/jin/awesome-bazel) - A curated list of Bazel rules, tooling and resources.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
+- [awesome-bazel](https://github.com/jin/awesome-bazel) - A curated list of Bazel rules, tooling and resources.
 - [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [awesome-template-literal-types](https://github.com/ghoullier/awesome-template-literal-types) - Curated list of awesome Template Literal Types examples.
 - [awesome-relation-extraction](https://github.com/roomylee/awesome-relation-extraction) - 📖 A curated list of awesome resources dedicated to Relation Extraction, one of the most important tasks in Natural Language Processing (NLP).
 - [AwesomeAnimeResearch](https://github.com/SerialLain3170/AwesomeAnimeResearch) - Papers, repository and other data about anime or manga research.
 Please let me know if you have information that the list does not include.
-- [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-speech-enhancement](https://github.com/WenzheLiu-Speech/awesome-speech-enhancement) - Speech enhancement\speech seperation\sound source localization.
 - [awesome-fashion-ai](https://github.com/ayushidalmia/awesome-fashion-ai) - A repository to curate and summarise research papers related to fashion and e-commerce.
 - [awesome-ai-for-science](https://github.com/ai-boost/awesome-ai-for-science) - A curated list of awesome AI tools, libraries, papers, datasets, and frameworks that accelerate scientific discovery — from physics and chemistry to biology, materials, and beyond.